companieshouse/accessibility-horror-show/README.md

-# Showcase of 'bad' design/development
+# Showcase of 'bad' design
-Showcase of 'bad' design: to be used to raise awareness of the importance of inclusive design.
+To be used to raise awareness of the importance of inclusive design.

 [Website can be seen on Heroku]( https://accessibility-horror-show.herokuapp.com/)